Mwarssame/Mohamed-Warssame/README.md

 ##  Risk

 The potential loss (financial or otherwise) if a threat exploits a vulnerability and impacts an asset.  or In simple terms
 - **Risk** – is how much a business could lose if a threat takes advantage of a vulnerability — like a burglar walking through an unlocked door.
-In cybersecurity, this could be weak access controls or an unpatched system.
+- The more valuable the asset, the higher the risk.
+Just like protecting cash in a safe — the more cash inside, the more important it is to lock it properly.
+-  In cybersecurity, an unpatched or weak system is like a wide-open safe full of cash — easy for attackers to walk in and take whatever they want.